askST: Iswaran is the first reported person to be charged under Section 165. What is this provision?

 These business interests include a facilitation agreement between Singapore GP and the Singapore Tourism Board (STB), and a proposal for a contract with STB to hold a concert in Singapore.

-Assistant Professor Benny Tan from NUS’ law school said there are additional elements that the prosecution needs to prove for offences under the PCA, which is Singapore’s primary anti-corruption legislation, as opposed to Section 165.
+Assistant Professor Benny Tan from NUS law school said there are additional elements that the prosecution needs to prove for offences under the PCA, which is Singapore’s primary anti-corruption legislation, as opposed to Section 165.

 He added: “Under Sections 5 and 6 of the PCA, the prosecution needs to prove that the gratification was used as an inducement for some kind of benefit.
 The PCA can apply to anyone, not just public servants.